 2. Herpes

 The Herpes Simplex Virus (HSV) can be transmitted through oral, vaginal or anal contact with an infected person.
+However, condoms don’t always cover the area that is shedding the virus during an outbreak.
 The virus can cause sores to appear around the mouth, genitals or anus.
 HSV-1, or oral Herpes, causes cold sores or fever blisters commonly around the mouth and lips.
 HSV-2, or genital Herpes, causes sores to form usually around the genitals or anus.
-During an active outbreak (when you are most infectious), it is recommended to refrain from sexual activity in order to lower the risk of transmitting Herpes to your partner.

 Take care of your sexual health with Better2Know